lightstep/cloud-native-observability/01 - intro.md

 > approach.

 Ironically, some cloud-native apps don't even run in the cloud!
-A Kubernetes-based app with hundreds of microservices running on premises is more "cloud-native" than a lift-and-shift Oracle business application running in AWS.
+A kubernetes-based app with hundreds of microservices running on premises is more "cloud-native" than a lift-and-shift Oracle business application running in AWS.